Andreas-Menzel/FlatpakSync/README.md

 # FlatpakSync

-Automatically create a list of all installed Flatpak apps and easily install all of them with just one script execution!
+Easily save and restore all installed Flatpak packages with just one script execution!

 ## Usage